mansooranis/library-management/README.md

-Hi this is a simple desktop application created using python
+A simple desktop application created using python

 main.py contains the whole project